EXPLAINER: What the WHO coronavirus experts learned in Wuhan

-Team member Peter Daszak sounded an upbeat note on arriving at the airport at the end of the four-week trip to the central Chinese city of Wuhan, where the first COVID-19 cases were detected in December 2019.
+Team member Peter Daszak sounded upbeat on arriving at the airport Wednesday at the end of the four-week trip to the central Chinese city of Wuhan, where the first COVID-19 cases were detected in December 2019.

 “We have clear leads on what the next steps should be,” he said.
 “We know a lot more after the work that’s been done.”